devark28/alu-recipes-web/README.md

-# African Leadership University Recipes Web - Random Recipe Generator
+# African Leadership University - Random Recipe Generator

 This project is a web application that generates random recipes using the MealDB API.
 It provides a user-friendly interface to discover new meal ideas, view recipe details, and explore a selection of random recipes.